SublimeText/CTags/README.rst

       }
     }

-Currently supported are the following options from the Default settings: debug, autocomplete, command, recursive, tag_file, opts, definition_current_first, show_context_menus, extra_tag_files, select_searched_symbol.
+The only default setting not supported is extra_tag_paths.
 While boolean options will be overridden, arrays (like 'opts') will be merged.

 Support